-2. Clarification of bidding documents
+1. Clarification of bidding documents

-A prospective bidder requiring any clarification of the bidding documents may notify the PE in writing at the PE's address mentioned in the RFP.
-The PE shall respond to any request for clarification received earlier than four (4) days prior to the deadline for submission of bids.
+A prospective bidder requiring any clarification of the bidding documents may notify the PE in writing at the PE's address.
+The PE shall respond to any request for clarification received earlier than four (4) days before the deadline for submission of bids.
 Copies of the PE's response shall be forwarded to all firms that attended the site visit, including a description of the inquiry, but without identifying its source.
 Any request for clarification should be sent to rwprocurement@waterforpeople.org

-3. Amendments of bidding documents
+2. Amendments to bidding documents